 To ensure the normal communication of the factory switch, the default VLAN of all ports is set to VLAN1.
+VLAN1 cannot be modified or deleted.

 VLAN Create

 VLAN ID: Enter the VLAN ID you want to create.
 It ranges from 2 to 4094.